Novocure Ltd (NASDAQ:NVCR) CFO Wilhelmus Cm Groenhuysen Sells 25,000 Shares

-Novocure Ltd (NASDAQ:NVCR) CFO Wilhelmus Cm Groenhuysen sold 25,000 shares of the stock in a transaction on Monday, September 9th.
-The shares were sold at an average price of $80.83, for a total value of $2,020,750.00.
-Following the completion of the sale, the chief financial officer now owns 112,179 shares of the company’s stock, valued at $9,067,428.57.
-The sale was disclosed in a filing with the SEC, which is available at this link.
+Novocure Ltd (NASDAQ:NVCR) CFO Wilhelmus Cm Groenhuysen sold 25,000 shares of Novocure stock in a transaction on Thursday, September 12th.
+The stock was sold at an average price of $79.57, for a total transaction of $1,989,250.00.
+Following the sale, the chief financial officer now directly owns 112,179 shares of the company’s stock, valued at approximately $8,926,083.03.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

-Novocure (NASDAQ:NVCR) last announced its earnings results on Thursday, July 25th.
-The medical equipment provider reported ($0.01) earnings per share for the quarter, beating the consensus estimate of ($0.07) by $0.06.
-Novocure had a negative return on equity of 31.80% and a negative net margin of 13.84%.
-The company had revenue of $86.70 million during the quarter, compared to the consensus estimate of $78.98 million.
-During the same period last year, the firm earned ($0.17) earnings per share.
-The company’s revenue was up 41.0% on a year-over-year basis.
-Sell-side analysts predict that Novocure Ltd will post -0.22 EPS for the current year.
+Several equities analysts have recently issued reports on the stock.
+Zacks Investment Research lowered shares of Novocure from a “strong-buy” rating to a “hold” rating in a report on Wednesday, July 31st.
+TheStreet raised shares of Novocure from a “d” rating to a “c-” rating in a report on Friday, July 26th.
+BidaskClub lowered shares of Novocure from a “strong-buy” rating to a “buy” rating in a report on Thursday, September 5th.
+ValuEngine raised shares of Novocure from a “buy” rating to a “strong-buy” rating in a report on Friday, July 26th.
+Finally, Mizuho boosted their price target on shares of Novocure from $63.00 to $91.00 and gave the company a “buy” rating in a report on Friday, July 26th.
+Five investment analysts have rated the stock with a hold rating, four have given a buy rating and one has assigned a strong buy rating to the company.
+The company presently has a consensus rating of “Buy” and an average price target of $68.00.

-Several hedge funds have recently added to or reduced their stakes in NVCR.
-Baillie Gifford & Co. increased its stake in shares of Novocure by 9.8% in the second quarter.
-Baillie Gifford & Co. now owns 8,829,449 shares of the medical equipment provider’s stock worth $558,287,000 after buying an additional 789,924 shares during the last quarter.
-BlackRock Inc. increased its position in shares of Novocure by 15.6% in the 2nd quarter.
-BlackRock Inc. now owns 5,554,632 shares of the medical equipment provider’s stock worth $351,218,000 after purchasing an additional 750,374 shares during the last quarter.
-Price T Rowe Associates Inc. MD raised its stake in shares of Novocure by 21.8% in the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 2,357,482 shares of the medical equipment provider’s stock valued at $149,064,000 after purchasing an additional 421,235 shares in the last quarter.
-Renaissance Technologies LLC raised its stake in shares of Novocure by 10.7% in the 2nd quarter.
-Renaissance Technologies LLC now owns 2,055,470 shares of the medical equipment provider’s stock valued at $129,967,000 after purchasing an additional 199,200 shares in the last quarter.
-Finally, Farallon Capital Management LLC grew its stake in Novocure by 14.3% in the second quarter.
-Farallon Capital Management LLC now owns 1,200,000 shares of the medical equipment provider’s stock worth $75,876,000 after purchasing an additional 150,000 shares in the last quarter.
-66.50% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of NVCR.
+Point72 Hong Kong Ltd lifted its position in Novocure by 1,337.1% in the 2nd quarter.
+Point72 Hong Kong Ltd now owns 503 shares of the medical equipment provider’s stock valued at $32,000 after acquiring an additional 468 shares in the last quarter.
+Princeton Global Asset Management LLC bought a new stake in Novocure in the 2nd quarter valued at $63,000.
+Quantamental Technologies LLC bought a new stake in Novocure in the 2nd quarter valued at $66,000.
+Tower Research Capital LLC TRC lifted its position in Novocure by 560.0% in the 2nd quarter.
+Tower Research Capital LLC TRC now owns 1,320 shares of the medical equipment provider’s stock valued at $83,000 after acquiring an additional 1,120 shares in the last quarter.
+Finally, Ladenburg Thalmann Financial Services Inc. lifted its position in Novocure by 27.9% in the 2nd quarter.
+Ladenburg Thalmann Financial Services Inc. now owns 1,702 shares of the medical equipment provider’s stock valued at $106,000 after acquiring an additional 371 shares in the last quarter.
+66.50% of the stock is currently owned by institutional investors and hedge funds.

 Novocure Ltd. is global oncology company, which engages in the development and commercialization of its innovative therapy.
 It focuses on the commercial adoption of Optune, and its Tumor Treating Fields delivery system, for the treatment of glioblastoma (GBM), and to advance programs testing the efficacy and safety of Optune in multiple solid tumor indications through clinical pipeline.